 Moi.
 I’m a Finnish multidisciplinary artist based in Turku, Finland.
-I work with installation, animation, textile and sculpture, drawing and text.
+I work with textile and sculpture, installation, animation, drawing and text.
 I see these techniques as different Ianguages I can use to tell stories, and with them I create pieces that invite the audience to pause for a moment, to really look what is in front of them.

 My practice is characterized by continuity, repetition and serialization, and over the years I have worked on themes such as competition, failure, identity, and Anthropocene.